Goals for Education | Monitoring State Policies

-Connects policymakers with custom information, presentations and assistance on education issues as they arise.
+Connects policymakers to custom information, presentations and assistance on education issues as they arise.
 Leaders in member states are encouraged to contact SREB for data, analysis and advice.

-SREB staff visited Arkansas to meet with legislators and staff and attend committee meetings in 2017.
+SREB staff, including the President, visited Arkansas to meet with legislators and staff in 2018.

-Throughout 2016-17, legislators, legislative staff and governors’ staff from Arkansas requested assistance on topics including open education resources, education data, education tax credits, computer science instruction and college completion.
+Throughout 2018-19, legislators, legislative staff and governor’s staff from Arkansas requested assistance on topics including SREB compact membership fees.

-SREB state services convenes legislative and governors’ staff from across the SREB region each fall to discuss topics that will likely be on agendas during upcoming legislative sessions.
-Arkansas staff were among those from 10 SREB states at the 2017 meeting.
+Staff from 8 SREB states attended the 2018 meeting of legislative and governors’ staff to discuss topics that will likely be on agendas during upcoming legislative sessions.